 Ann Arbor City Council – Ward 2

 Kathy Griswold is a former trustee for the Ann Arbor Public Schools, an advocate for pedestrian safety, and a retired info tech consultant.
-This is her first bid for a seat on the Ann Arbor City Council.
-She faces incumbent Kirk Westphal in the Aug.
-7 Democratic primary.
+This is her first bid for a seat on the Ann Arbor City Council, and she is uncontested on Nov.
+6 ballot.
 Councilmembers elected this year will serve a four-year term.

 On the issues section of her campaign website, Griswold cites improving roads and neighborhoods, supporting citizen priorities, accelerating neighborhood sewer and road repairs, prioritizing public safety and sustainability, and levying taxes "only when absolutely necessary and through a process that is completely transparent."